 The most common surgical treatment options include:

-Cervical spine fusion, in particular, may be performed when slight subluxations are detected but before migration of the odontoid process to prevent the progression of cervical instability.
-Unfortunately, some surgery patients find they can no longer move that part of their neck.
+Cervical spine fusion, in particular, may be performed when slight subluxations are detected but before migration of the odontoid to prevent the progression of cervical instability.

 However, more conservative treatments for cervical instability, such as chiropractic care or physical therapy, may also be effective.
-Since surgery is invasive and expensive, it may be wise to try more conservative treatments first.
+Since surgery is invasive and expensive, it may be wise to consider more conservative treatments with a healthcare professional.

 3. Physical Therapy

-Physical therapy is a very effective treatment option for cervical instability.
+Physical therapy is a very effective treatment option for cervical instability that strengthens neck muscles and improves stability.
 We often recommend patients do PT alongside chiropractic care for the best recover outcomes.

 What does physical therapy for cervical instability involve?